Stellar-like Galactic center excess challenges particle dark matter: Methods

-We correct all components entering the fits for the point spread function (PSF) effect as detailed in~\cite{Zechlin:1}.
-The free parameters ${\bf \Theta}$ are 10 in total, respectively 6 for the $\mathrm{d}N/\mathrm{d}S$ parametrization (normalization, 3 indexes $n_1$, $n_2$, $n_3$, and two free breaks $S_{b1}$ and $S_{b2}$), and 4 for the diffuse templates $F_{\rm iso}$, $A_{\rm gal}$, $A_{\rm stellar}$ and $A_{\rm DM}$.
-The fit to the gamma-ray sky is performed using a pixel-dependent likelihood function $\mathcal{L}({\bf \Theta})$, thus taking into account the spatial morphology of each diffuse templates.
 We define a posterior distribution $P({\bf \Theta}) = \mathcal{L}({\bf \Theta}) \pi({\bf \Theta}) / \mathcal{Z}$, being $\pi({\bf \Theta})$ the prior and $\mathcal{Z}$ the Bayesian evidence.
 We use \texttt{MultiNest} \cite{2009MNRAS.398.1601F} to sample $P({\bf \Theta})$, with standard configuration, 600 live points and a tolerance criterion of 0.2.
 One-dimensional profile likelihood functions are constructed for each parameter using the final posterior sample, in order to get prior-independent frequentist maximum likelihood parameter estimates.
+Consistently with previous \onep~ analysis, since the profile-likelihood uncertainty bands are found to be systematically larger than the Bayesian credible intervals, thus providing more conservative conclusions, we adopt them as our reference results.
 Additionally, Bayesian model comparison is performed by means of the Bayes factors, which can be directly computed using the nested sampling global log-evidence $\ln(\mathcal{Z})$ provided by \texttt{MultiNest}.